-- 1. Freeman, S. and Herron, Jon C. (2007).
-Evolutionary analysis Pearson Prentice Hall, New Jersey. - 2.
-Avers, C. J.(1989).
-Evolution Process and Pattern in Evolution Oxford University, Press, New York, Oxfor. - 3.
-Ayala, F. J. and Valentine J. W. (1979).
-Evolving the theory and Process of Organic Evolution, Benjamin Cumming. - 4.
+- 1. Avers, C. J.(1989).
+Evolution Process and Pattern in Evolution Oxford University, Press, New York, Oxfor. - Ayala, F. J. and Valentine J. W. (1979).
+Evolving the theory and Process of Organic Evolution, Benjamin Cumming. - 3.
 Brookfield, A. P. (1986).
 Modern aspects of Evolution.
-Hutchinson London, Melbourne. - 5.
+Hutchinson London, Melbourne. - 4.
 Gallow, P. (1983).
 Evolutionary principles.
-Chapman and Hall. - 6.
+Chapman and Hall. - 5.
+Freeman, S. and Herron, Jon C. (2007).
+Evolutionary analysis Pearson Prentice Hall, New Jersey. - 6.
 Futuyma, D. J. (1998), Evolutionary Biology, Sinauer Assoc.
 Inc. Pub.
 USA. - 7.
 Meglitsch, P. A. (1991), Invertebrate Zoology (3rd edition), Oxford University Press. - 8.
 Minkoff, E. C. (1983), Evolutionary Biology, Addison Wesley Pub.
 Co., London. - 9.
 Wen-Hsiung Li (1997), Molecular Evolution, Sinauer associates Inc.Pub.
 USA.

-M.Sc.
-Zoology Semester-II Session 2019-20

-Course Name: Biostatistics Course Code: MZOL-2334
+Master of Science (Zoology) Semester-II Session 2020-21 Course Title: Biostatistics Course Code: MZOL-2334

-After the Successful Completion of the subject students will be able to:
+After the Successful Completion of the subject students will be able to

-- ➤ CO 1: Know how to collect, analyze and interpret data and use this data to find out different measures of central tendency, dispersion, skewness, kurtosis and moments. - ➤ CO 2: Define event, outcome, trial, simple event, sample space and calculate the probability of events for more complex outcomes related to conditional, additive and multiplicative law of probability. - ➤ CO 3: Able to use and stimulate random variable, distribution function, probability mass function and probability density function using calculus to answer the quantitative questions about the outcome of probabilistic systems. - > CO 4: Understand the concept of mathematical expectation and use it to find out the mean, variance, standard deviation, kurtosis etc. of different probability distributions like Binomial, Poisson and Normal etc. - ➤ CO 5: Use Correlation to identify the strength and direction of a linear relationship between two variables and using Regression to predict how much a dependent variable changes based on adjustments to an independent variable and also apply Karl Pearson Correlation coefficient and Spearman's Rank Correlation and Least Square technique for Regression lines. - ➤ CO 6: Understand how to develop Null and Alternative Hypothesis and examine the process of Hypothesis testing with reference to one or two tailed test at a given level of significance. - CO 7: Manage to solve problems using t, F, Z and Chi-Square test. - ➤ CO 8: To describe the use of ANOVA for one way and two way classified data with one observation per cell.
+CO 1: Know how to collect, analyze and interpret data and use this data to find out different measures of central tendency, dispersion, skewness, kurtosis and moments.

+CO 2: Define event, outcome, trial, simple event, sample space and calculate the probability of events for more complex outcomes related to conditional, additive and multiplicative law of probability.

+CO 3: Able to use and stimulate random variable, distribution function, probability mass function and probability density function using calculus to answer the quantitative questions about the outcome of probabilistic systems.

+CO 4: Understand the concept of mathematical expectation and use it to find out the mean, variance, standard deviation, kurtosis etc. of different probability distributions like Binomial, Poisson and Normal etc.

+CO 5: Use Correlation to identify the strength and direction of a linear relationship between two variables and using Regression to predict how much a dependent variable changes based on adjustments to an independent variable and also apply Karl Pearson Correlation coefficient and Spearman's Rank Correlation and Least Square technique for Regression lines.

+CO 6: Understand how to develop Null and Alternative Hypothesis and examine the process of Hypothesis testing with reference to one or two tailed test at a given level of significance.

+CO 7: Manage to solve problems using t, Z and Chi-Square test.

+CO 8: To describe the use of ANOVA for one way and two way classified data with one observation per cell.

-M.Sc.
-Zoology Semester-II Session 2019-20 Course Name: Biostatistics Course Code: MZOL-2334
+Master of Science (Zoology) Semester-II Session 2020-21 Course Title: Biostatistics Course Code: MZOL-2334